apache/dolphinscheduler-website/docs/en-us/dev/user_doc/guide/installation/hardware.md

 ## Recommended Server Configuration

 DolphinScheduler supports 64-bit hardware platforms with Intel x86-64 architecture.
-The recommended server requirements in a production environment are as follow:
+The following shows the recommended server requirements in a production environment:

 ### Production Environment